Medically reviewed by Drugs.com. Last updated on Mar 27, 2023.

 If OVERDOSE is suspected:

-- If you have any questions about fluticasone HFA aerosol inhaler, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about fluticasone HFA aerosol inhaler, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about fluticasone

 - Check interactions

 - Pricing & coupons

 - Dosage information